 Astypalaia is a small island shaped like a butterfly, 18 km by 13 km wide, with an area of only 97 km².
 Although it is considered to be a part of the Dodecanese archipelago, it is more Cycladic in many ways, geographically and historically.
 The island is not overly touristic, which gives you the chance of finding secluded coves and bays to drop anchor and enjoy complete tranquility.
 Its enchanting and beautiful architecture is dominated by a majestic Venetian fortress and the famous windmills, surrounded by narrow, winding streets, all of which provide a stunning setting for a charter.
 The uninhabited small islands across from Maltezana which is quiet and well sheltered mooring place, and the many wonderful beaches around Papandria , Platis Gialos and Chochlakoura are great places to explore or unwind after a day’s cruising.

-Kalymnos is the third most crowded island in the Dodecanese archipelago and lies 12 km south of Kos and only 2 km north of Leros.
+Kalymnos is the third most crowded island in the Dodecanese archipelago and lies north of Kos and south of Leros.
 It has an area of 134,5 km² and it is one of the wealthiest Greek islands and is known as the “island of sponge harvesters.”
 Kalymnos has something for all tastes and is a wonderful stop on your luxury yacht charter.
 Your first stop on the island should be Póthia, which is the port and the capital of the island.
-Be sure to visit the Archeological Museum and the castle of Chrissoheria and to taste the delicacies of the local cuisine, such as mizithra cheese, dried lobster tail, sea ray in sea water and the famous thyme honey.If you are in for some action, The International Climbing Festival in May is just for you.
+Be sure to visit the Archeological Museum and the castle of Chrissoheria and to taste the delicacies of the local cuisine, such as mizithra cheese, dried lobster tail and the famous thyme honey.If you are in for some action, The International Climbing Festival in May is just for you.

 Kos is a standout amongst the most well known islands in this chain.
 It is one of the biggest islands, 40km by 8km, and lies off the coast of Turkey.
 With its expansive brilliant shorelines, perfectly clear waters and unique history, this beautiful island will allow you to get away from the crowds and enjoy the amazing beauty of the Aegean from the comfort of your luxury yacht.Kos island and especially Kos Town is one of the best places to have some fun, with its wide variety of clubs and bars.
 Pay special mind to Nerantziá Castle at the mouth of the port of Kos Town before taking off and tying down off one of the many isolated sounds and bays specked along the coast.